 Women considering a breast lift should take into account the type of scar pattern and the acceptability of a breast implant when sorting through mastopexy options.
 Not every patient is a candidate for every type of breast lift that Dr. Trussler offers, though during the consultation process the right breast lift for you will hopefully meet your expectations.
 It is recommended that women still planning to have children postpone this procedure, as pregnancy and nursing can stretch the lifted breast.
 A breast lift does not negate the need to wear a bra after the procedure, though some supportive relief is commonly provided with firmer, lifted and smaller breasts.

 A breast lift procedure is commonly performed on an outpatient basis under general anesthesia and usually takes two to three hours depending on what type of lift is to be performed.
-A breast lift is commonly part of a Mommy Makeover procedure which is a phrase typically used to define a grouping of breast and abdominal procedures designed to correct the effects of pregnancy.
+A breast lift is commonly part of a Mommy Makeover procedure which is a phrase typically used to define a grouping of breast and abdominal procedures that can help correct the effects of pregnancy.

 In all breast lift procedures the incisions are made around the nipple areola to reduce its size and facilitate the ability to move it upwards.
 In a standard breast lift the excess breast skin is removed and then tightened around the repositioned nipple.
 In a mastopexy augmentation procedure, the breast is reshaped after the implant is placed under the muscle and then the excess breast skin is removed and tightened around the repositioned nipple.
 In an auto-augmentation, the breast tissue is wrapped around the nipple areola to give the appearance and firmness of a breast implant.
 The breast skin is then tightened around the repositioned nipple.
 The majority of breast incisions are closed with stitches under the skin.
 Dr. Trussler does place deeper supportive sutures which help support the breast over time.
 The nipple areola is sized so that they are round and equal in size.
 These incisions are closed with stitches that need to be removed though limit any scarring around the areola.